The Apple of His Eye ... commentary of Psalm 74

-And though Jacob failed, time and time again, their God, because of sin, God still recalls and remembers HIS covenant unconditionally:
+And though Jacob failed, time and time again, because of their sin, THEIR God still recalls, and remembers HIS covenant with them – unconditionally:

 Leviticus 26:42: “Then will I remember my covenant with Jacob, and also my covenant with Isaac, and also my covenant with Abraham will I remember; and I will remember the land.”

 “And yet for all that, when they be in the land of their enemies, I will not cast them away, neither will I abhor them, to destroy them utterly, and to break my covenant with them: for I am the LORD their God.

 But I will for their sakes remember the covenant of their ancestors, whom I brought forth out of the land of Egypt in the sight of the heathen, that I might be their God: I am the LORD.”

 The last part of verse, verse twenty: “Have respect unto the covenant: for the dark places of the earth are full of the habitations of cruelty.”